 So when it comes to social networking, I tried to take a little more of an initiative when it came to friending people.
-Most of the time it went well, but many cases I added people who I tangentially knew, or went to school with, and it was the equivalent of them politely telling you that you aren’t USDA choice on their social grill.
+Most of the time it went well, but many cases I added people who I tangentially knew, or went to school with, and it was the equivalent of them telling you that you aren’t USDA choice on their social grill.
 In other cases, I would comment on someone’s post or tweet, and they’d send back a nasty reply like you insulted their mother.
-The worst one was a former co-worker from Panera who I got along with really well before, decided that I wasn’t worth his time and trash-talked me out after disagreeing with some viewpoint about something.
+The worst one was a former co-worker from Panera who I got along with really well before, but after getting in good with the popular kids, decided that I wasn’t worth his time and trash-talked me out after disagreeing with some viewpoint about something.
 I get it dude, you graduated to the senior table in the lunch room, and need to keep up appearances.
 Regrettable, but this is a uniquely human trait.

 So my social media policy is: